 The University has adopted GASB Statement No. 61, The Financial Reporting Entity: Omnibus, which amends GASB Statements No. 14 and No. 39, and provides criteria for determining whether certain organizations should be reported as component units based on the nature and significance of their relationship with the primary government.
 Such criteria include the appointment of a voting majority of the board of the organization, the ability to impose the will of the primary government on the organization, and the financial benefits/burden between the primary government and the potential component unit.
-The statement also clarifies reporting and disclosure requirements for those organizations.
-Based on the criteria as of September 30, 2018 and 2017, the University reports the Alabama State University Foundation, Inc. (the Foundation) and the Trust for Educational Excellence at Alabama State University (the Trust) as discretely presented component units.
-These component units are described in greater detail in Note 14.
+Based on the criteria as of September 30, 2019 and 2018, the University reports the Alabama State University Foundation, Inc. (the Foundation) and the Trust for Educational Excellence at Alabama State University (the Trust) as discretely presented component units.
+These component units are described in greater detail in Note 13.

 The fiscal years of the Trust and the Foundation are different from that of the University.
-The fiscal years of the Trust are July 31, 2018 and 2017 and the fiscal years of the Foundation are December 31, 2017 and 2016.
+The fiscal years of the Trust are July 31, 2019 and 2018 and the fiscal years of the Foundation are December 31, 2018 and 2017.
 These component units are presented in the report on their respective fiscal years.
 Complete financial statements of the individual component units can be obtained directly from the University's administrative office.